kelvinchangw/kelvinchangw/README.md

 # 👋 Hi there

 <div>
-  My name is Kelvin, a Full Stack Engineer with a passion for programming.
-I am currently immersed in expanding my knowledge of software development.
-I am enthusiastic about discovering new technologies that can be harnessed to address real-world challenges.
-My interests include artificial intelligence, digital realities, and comprehensive full-stack development.
+  My name is Kelvin, a Full Stack Engineer with a passion for funmaxxing.
+I like AI/human interactions, digital realities, and full stack development.
 </div>

 # 🔩 Technologies & Tools